 September Update 3rd edition

 With Harvest Slowly drawing to a close we can start to focus more on the 14/15 season.
 Especially with Oilseed Rape plantings now in full flow (where the weather allows!) it is encouraging to see that with the cooler weather conditions the flea beetle pressure has eased dramatically and with good levels of moisture and warm soils, establishment conditions are ideal.
-It is also not too late to plant overwinter cover crops in front of spring crops; there are many options still available.2 months 3 weeks ago
+It is also not too late to plant overwinter cover crops in front of spring crops; there are many options still available.8 months 4 days ago

 T Denne & Sons